mdbct/photocrypt/README.md

     ./steg image.jpg hello.txt

-To view the text hidden in the stego-image `stego.bmp`:
+To view the text hidden in the stego-image `out.bmp`:

+    ./unsteg out.bmp

+You can save the extracted text in a file by using redirection:

-    ./unsteg stego.bmp
+    ./unsteg out.bmp > new_file.txt